1871fotc/1871fotc.github.io/docs/research/find-a-grave.md

 To map a marker to a grave, you need to look up old portion books.
 For example, Portion 1, Section 1, Grave 38 in the Portion Book page below, maps to Marker ZI 735, which is annotated with the name *"Gale"*.

-Searching for *"Gale"* in the Brisbane City Council **[Grave location search](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/grave-location-search)** you find, by looking at each entry for *"Gale"*, Ruby Mary Gale, who was buried in 1-1-38 on 24 November 1924.
+Searching for *"Gale"* in the Brisbane City Council **[Memorial search](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/grave-location-search)** you find, by looking at each entry for *"Gale"*, Ruby Mary Gale, who was buried in 1-1-38 on 24 November 1924.
 You'll also find Ada Florence Morgan buried in 1-1-38 on 11 November 1878 - perhaps this is the B 663 crossed out in the Portion Book.

 Only the surname is recorded in the Portion Book so you can't link a marker to a specific person, although you may be able to imply a link by the order the markers are recorded and the date of each person's death.